gurpreet0610/Hired_or_not/README.md

 ### Gui

 GUI is made using **Tkinter**
-U can run it by running HiredOrNot.py
+Anyone can run it by running HiredOrNot.py

 ## Aim